oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### ##subsubsubsec Referencing an ETag

+::: example
-Example 103: a batch request that contains the following operations in the order listed:
+Example ##ex: a batch request that contains the following operations in the order listed:
 - Get an Employee (with
 `Content-ID = 1`)